kallaics/gitops-demo/docs/prepare-the-environment.md

     └── dev
 ```

-### Create .gikeep files&#x20;
+### Create .gitkeep files

-We are creating .gitkeep files, for all of the empty directory, because it will appear in git as well.&#x20;
+We are creating .gitkeep files, for all of the empty directory, because it will appear in git as well.

 ```bash
 find . -type d \( -path "./infrastructure*" -o -path "./apps*" -o -path "./clusters*" \) -exec touch {}/.gitkeep \;